n0ia96/kitsune-fake-onlyfans/README.md

 ##### Also, you are free to change whatever you want in the code, let me check what you have in mind, pull this rep and show me what you would change!

 #
-### This repository use to be an github page, do to github rules you can only have one active, so this one is deactivated for now.
+### This repository use to be a github page, do to github rules you can only have one page active per user, so this one is deactivated for now.
 Thank you.